-- 1. Run the Scavenger.
+1. Run the Scavenger.
+This can be done in two ways:

 Place a good disk in the Alto, and invoke the Scavenger.
 When it asks if you wish to change disks, respond affirmatively, put the damaged disk in the machine and proceed when the drive becomes ready.

+If you have network access to a "boot server", hold down the <BS> and <'> keys and push the boot button.
+Continue to hold down <'> until a tiny square appears in the middle of the screen.
+You should now be talking to the Network Executive; type Scavenger<cr>>.

 When the Scavenger finishes, the attempt to invoke the Executive may fail because Scavenger was invoked from another disk.
 Try booting.
-If unsuccessful, go on to step 2. - 2.
-Use Ftp to get fresh copies of SysFont.Al and Executive.Run.
-Again, place a good disk in the machine and invoke Ftp.
+If unsuccessful, go on to step 2.

+2. Use Ftp to get fresh copies of SysFont.al and Executive.Run.
+Again, this can be done in two ways:

+Place a good disk in the machine and invoke Ftp.
 After it is initialized, change disks, wait for the damaged one to become ready, and type the necessary Ftp commands to retrieve the files.

+Invoke Ftp via the Network Executive as in step 1.

 Now try booting.
-If unsuccessful, go to step 3. - 3.
-Install.
+If unsuccessful, go to step 3.

+3. Install the OS.
+You guessed it; this can be done in two ways:

 Place a good disk in the Alto and type "Install."
 When asked for your name, place the damaged disk in the machine, wait for the drive to become ready, and proceed.

+Invoke the "NewOS" via the Network Executive.
+You will be asked: "Do you want to INSTALL this operating system?"